Effective February 2021

 We will inform you if your privacy is ever compromised.

 Although we cannot prevent all security threats, we have measures in place to minimise the threat to your privacy.
-We will let you know of any breaches which affect your personal information.
+Should there be a data breach where your personal information is directly affected, we will follow the guidelines provided by data privacy legislation in order to inform you.